How to make lotion using coconut oil. This Lotion recipe is wonderful and makes my skin super soft. An easy DIY beauty tutorial idea.

 Melt the coconut oil so it is liquid consistency before measuring.

-Make sure if you are putting in the microwave to melt, that there is silver lining left from the seal.
+Make sure if you are putting the jar in the microwave to melt, that there is no silver lining left from the seal.
 I must not have removed it completely because it may or may not have caught fire in my microwave.

 Use a liquid measuring cup and fill to the 1 cup line.